-Investment in Collective Investment Schemes accounted for 86% of the total asset portfolio in 2017 and 2016, shareholder investment in Fixed Income Securities accounted for 3% the total asset portfolio in 2017 and 2016, comprising of 3 UK and 1 French Government Bonds.
+Investment in Collective Investment Schemes accounted for 86% of the total asset portfolio in 2018 and 2017, shareholder investment in Fixed Income Securities accounted for 2% the total asset portfolio in 2018 and for 3% in 2017, comprising of 2 UK (3 in 2017) and 1 French Government Bonds.
 The remaining asset portfolio is comprised of cash and deposits and other sundry receivables.